Astrophysical Tests of Dark Matter Self-Interactions: Observations of SIDM phenomenology

 \red{Other observations that are potentially surprising in the context of $\Lambda$CDM include spatially and kinematically correlated planes of satellites around the MW and nearby galaxies \cite{Pawlowski}, a dearth of DM in the central regions of high-mass ellipticals \cite{Romanowsky}, and the strong point-by-point correlation of kinematics and baryonic surface density in spirals \cite{Famaey, RAR}.}

 \red{DM self-interactions may offer a solution to some of these problems.
 To explain the smallest core densities in the most extreme LSBs, the cross section needs to be $\gtrsim 3\text{cm}^2/\text{g}$~\cite{Ren:2018jpt}.
 Such large cross sections are disfavored from cluster measurements as discussed in Sec.~\ref{sec:lens-main-halo}.
 These arguments therefore directly motivate the velocity-dependent cross section model, which we have argued is generic in the context of dark sector models.
 The velocity dependence allows for large effects on galaxy scales while maintaining consistency with constraints from cluster lensing studies.
-Small cross sections (well below $1 \rm cm^2/g$) may also work but will likely not be distinguishable from CDM.}

-The mass discrepancy--acceleration (or radial acceleration) relation has also been explicitly studied in the context of SIDM \cite{Ren:2018jpt} (see Fig.~\ref{fig:RAR}); the good agreement with observations provides support for the redistribution of DM mass effected by self-interactions.
+Small cross sections (well below $1 \rm cm^2/g$) may also work but will likely not be distinguishable from CDM.} The mass discrepancy--acceleration (or radial acceleration) relation has also been explicitly studied in the context of SIDM \cite{Ren:2018jpt} (see Fig.~\ref{fig:RAR}); the good agreement with observations provides support for the redistribution of DM mass effected by self-interactions.

-\red{Solutions based on baryonic feedback, modified gravity and other DM physics are also possible however (see Sec.~\ref{sec:unique}). } High-redshift studies of galaxy kinematics (especially at low mass) may provide a way to disentangle SIDM from the effects of baryons by measuring the time scale of core formation. \red{This is likely to differ between the different models, although generic predictions for SIDM are lacking.}

 Currently, the majority of detailed studies of kinematics in low mass galaxies are limited to the Local Volume, however there are a few cases where spectroscopic measurements of strongly lensed galaxies up to z$\simeq$2 have been made (e.g. \cite{SL1, SL2, SL3, SL4}).
 It is also possible to measure the Tully--Fisher relation as a function of redshift ($z\lesssim2$) to study the relative evolution of galaxies' stellar and DM components.
 Evidence for variation in the Tully--Fisher normalisation is however controversial, with some authors finding no significant trend (e.g. \cite{Miller, Molina, Pelliccia}) and other a trend towards relatively more DM at high $z$ (e.g. \cite{Lorenzo++09, Cresci, Tiley, Price}) \red{The uncertainties in each of these methods are large due to the difficulty of reliably measuring the kinematic tracers and small sample sizes but they hold promise for testing the physics being implemented in hydrodynamic simulations.}